 Rashmi Shah received her Masters of Science degree in Mechanical Engineering from CSUN, along with her Bachelors of Science degree in chemistry.She worked at Rockwell/Boeing for 35 years before retiring.
 Rashmi received several awards including the Rockwell Chairman Diversity Award, multiple Customer Satisfaction Awards, and Technical Team awards.
 In addition, she was an “Engineer of the Year” award finalist.
 Rashmi has published many scientific journal articles in the areas of heat exchanger innovations, thermal effects in laser-induced damage, and acoustic-optics modulators.
 She also holds a patent on Volume Absorbing Beam Dump.
 During her career, Rashmi was able to use her unique combination of Chemistry, Mechanical Engineering, Thermal Management, and Electro-optical background to understand and guide technical staff.
 She was a skilled manager of employees at various levels while also performing highly technical simulations and analyses.
 Rashmi has been a WISE board member since 2019.Connect with Rashmi on LinkedIn

-Sandra Stoller is currently a Systems Engineer at Blue Origin, which is developing space launch systems for space tourism and a variety of commercial and government customers.
+Sandra Stoller recently retired from her position as a Systems Engineer at Blue Origin, developing launch systems for space tourism and a variety of commercial and government customers.
 She was previously a Principal Engineer at Aerojet Rocketdyne, where she worked in various aspects of rocket propulsion and space and terrestrial-based energy for over 41 years.
 During her tenure at Rocketdyne, the company changed hands several time, so she has worked for Rockwell International, The Boeing Company, Pratt and Whitney Rocketdyne and Aerojet Rocketdyne during that time period.
 Sandy is a graduate of CSUN's engineering program and was one of the earliest members of the first iteration of WISE when it was a support system for female engineering students.
 Sandy has been a WISE board member since 2021.Connect with Sandra on LinkedIn

 Virginia Oberholzer Vandergon (Gini) is a Professor of Biology at CSUN.
 Her research interests are in the field of metabolic pathway evolution in plants.
 Using bioinformatics and molecular tools she studies the evolutionary history of genes through the study of gene families that are linked in pathways.
 Another part of her position is as a K-12 science education liaison.
 Gini was a high school biology teacher and spent time in elementary, middle and high school classrooms teaching science and math.
 Working with pre-service teachers in a non-majors Biology course she designed a service learning component called Tomorrow’s Scientist, an afterschool club for middle school students, who are taught by CSUN students, who design and implement engaging science lessons.
 She also works with STEM scholars who might want to be science teachers providing field experiences for them.
 Gini has been a member of the WISE Advisory Board since 2020.Connect with Virginia on LinkedIn